Chris Wondolowski scores four goals, moves past Landon Donovan to set new MLS all-time goal mark with 146th strike | Goal.com

 But Wondolowski wasn't done yet.

-The striker netted goal No.167 to make an unforgettable night even more memorable to complete his hat-trick as he unleashed a rocket past Ousted.
+The striker netted goal No.147 to make an unforgettable night even more memorable to complete his hat-trick as he unleashed a rocket past Ousted.

 For good measure, Wondolowski added a fourth goal just four minutes later, as he slotted home a low cross on the back post.